Julien-Blanc-tgcm/indexed_array/doc/usecases.rst

    };

 The overall performance improvement is about 10 to 15% with gcc or clang for a common enum (around 10 values).
-The code may also smaller, especially when the enum has a lot of values (around 25% smaller with an enum with thirty values).
+The code may also be smaller, especially when the enum has a lot of values (around 25% smaller with an enum with thirty values).
 The bigger the number of values in the enum, the bigger the gains.